 It may not be immediately obvious what’s causing your issues, but that won’t necessarily affect your treatment for gingivitis.
 Your dentist may recommend that you have a check-up with your family doctor to rule out any underlying medical conditions.
 The sooner you’re able to begin treatment for gingivitis, the better.

-Nothing to Fear: Gingivitis Treatment in Yonkers
+Nothing to Fear: Gingivitis Treatment

 - Professional teeth cleaning.
 One of the initial steps of a professional cleaning is to remove plaque and tartar.
 Your dental hygienist also gets the plaque and tartar below your gum line.